 Have you ever had a group meeting where each member compete to give their take on the situation, fail to compromise with each other, and ended up going nowhere with the discussion?
-It’s kind of how it is when your posts becomes too diluted with too many issues at one go.
+It’s kind of how it is when your posts become too diluted with too many issues at one go.
 Having too many arguments or questions in a single post overwhelm readers and render them clueless about what to discuss.

 Yes, perhaps the purpose of your blog was to address a broad societal concern that encompasses quite a number of potential issues.
-As a whole, your blog should rightfully cover all of that in fair amount.
-However, when it comes to individual posts, try not to cramp too much info into a single entry.
+As a whole, your blog should rightfully cover all of that in a fair amount.
+However, when it comes to individual posts, try not to cram too much info into a single entry.
 Imagine how messy the comments will be like if they do not refer to the same issue within the post.
-The discussion will be a very distracting one where everyone only wants to talk about the part which they are most interested in.
+The discussion will be a very distracting one where everyone only wants to talk about the part in which they are most interested in.
 It would be like the group meeting scenario I had just mentioned.

 So, be clear of the agenda behind each of your post.
 What exactly do you wish to bring to the table?
 What personal opinions and views do you want to bring across to them?
 How do you want readers to engage in the discussion through the points you’ve made?
 These are only some of the more generic questions to ask yourself before you decide on the approach for your piece of writing.